 Like you want to make sure that any excess water that has made its way into your ski is drained out.

 You also want to make sure that no one’s playing funny buggers and undone your, your, your bond or your, your drain while its parked in the driveway or while it’s on your dock.

 So you don’t want to get out in the water and start to sink.
 That’s probably the worst nightmare for any, any jet ski owner or any boat person.

 So check your bond.
-It will take you literally three seconds, make sure its tight and then you’re out on the water.
+It will take you literally three seconds, make sure it is tight, and then you’re out on the water.
 Okay? – 03:15

 4. Check Your Fishing Jet Ski Oil and Water Levels